mhbeals/scissorsandpaste/Individual MD Entries/1810-06-09_Caledonian Mercury_103.md

                     happened.
 On Thursday night, a spirit shop in Gibson-street, Glasgow, was broken into and about five pounds in silver, a seven shilling piece, about eight shillings of copper, a counterfeit half-guinea, and a pocket-book containing some bills and papers carried ; some partial payments are marked on the bills.
-The villians appear to have entered the shop by forcing up the window shutter with an iron bar, and then breaking a pane of glass, by which they got the iron bolts and the window opened.
-On Sturday last, a porter was killed in the hold of a vessel in Dundee harbour.
+The villains appear to have entered the shop by forcing up the window shutter with an iron bar, and then breaking a pane of glass, by which they got the iron bolts and the window opened.
+On Saturday last, a porter was killed in the hold of a vessel in Dundee harbour.
 He was engaged unloading coals ; and the rope by which the iron pully was supported, giving way, the measure fell down upon him, and killed him instantly.
 A few days ago, a mason, of the name of Stevenson, was killed by